docker/docs/engine/admin/runmetrics.md

 - Create a symlink from `/var/run/netns/<somename>` to `/proc/<thepid>/ns/net`
 - Execute `ip netns exec <somename> ....`

-Review [Enumerating Cgroups](#enumerating-cgroups) to learn how to find the cgroup of a process running in the container of which you want to measure network usage.
-From there, you can examine the pseudo-file named `tasks`, which contains the PIDs that are in the control group (i.e., in the container).
-Pick any one of them.
+Review [Enumerating Cgroups](#enumerating-cgroups)for how to find the cgroup of an in-container process whose network usage you want to measure.
+From there, you can examine the pseudo-file named `tasks`, which contains all the PIDs in the cgroup (and thus, in the container).
+Pick any one of the PIDs.

 Putting everything together, if the "short ID" of a container is held in the environment variable `$CID`, then you can do this: